 TMEMS Severe Weather Policy

 Even though we are not an APS school, we follow APS for severe weather delays and cancellations.
-To find out if TMEMS classes are delayed or cancelled, simply watch a local television station or listen to the radio.
+To find out if TMEMS classes are delayed or canceled, simply watch a local television station or listen to the radio.
 If APS has a delay, our classes will begin 2 hours past the normal time.
-This means middle school classes will start at 10:30 am (drop-off starting at 10:20 am) and our elementary/preschool students will start at 11:00 am (drop-off starting at 10:30 am).
+This means students will start at 10:45 am (drop-off starting at 10:20 am).
 If APS cancels school for the day, we will also cancel school for the day.
 Please note that APS differentiates schools as "Mountain Schools" and "APS schools."
 We do not follow the mountain school delays or cancellations.
 If school is delayed or canceled before school care is also canceled.
 If school is canceled during the school day, After Care will also be canceled.
 In addition, please be sure to dress your child warmly; it gets cold on our playground.

 Each parent that volunteers in the classroom or as a field trip chaperone must get a background check prior to their service.